Great Decisions 2012 | Topic 2

 Promoting Democracy Latest News

-- Japan's Strategic Approach to Democracy Support - Carnegie Endowment for International Peace
+- Democracy Support in Turkey's Foreign Policy - Carnegie Endowment for International Peace

 - The War Bill and the Doomsday Clock